tauri-apps/tauri/tauri-updater/README.md

 ***

-Environment variabled used to sign:
+Environment variables used to sign:

 `TAURI_PRIVATE_KEY`  Path or String of your private key

 `TAURI_KEY_PASSWORD`  Your private key password (optional)

+## Sample artifacts

+Test artifacts actually used in some tests can be [seen here](https://github.com/lemarier/tauri-test/releases/tag/v1.0.0)